- Date: 27th Jan (lasts for 55 days)

 Sadhus are willing to go where no one else dares to go and to do what other people won’t dare to do.
 They are willing to cross the lines of the most precious values of Indian society.
 Death, for Indian people, represents the absolute form of impurity.

 During the Kumbh Mela Indians come to look at them displaying their bizarre ways of expressing indifference to pain; lying on thorns, endure extremes of heat and cold and deform their bodies in ways you can’t possibly imagine.

 “The only people who see the whole picture are the ones who step outside the frame” Salman Rushdi

-Sadhus, are those that have left the material life, they are socially dead to their kin and throughout their Yogi practice they continue to articulate this deadness.
+Sadhus are those that have left the material life, they are socially dead to their kin and throughout their Yogi practice, they continue to articulate this deadness.
 They smear their body with ash (vibhuty) as a sign that the body is mere ash.
-Sadhus are inherently powerful beings capable of bestowing blessing on the pilgrims who seek Darshan (blessing which can be attained only from the act of looking).
+Sadhus are inherently powerful beings capable of bestowing a blessing on the pilgrims who seek Darshan (blessing which can be attained only from the act of looking).
 In certain ways, they possess the quality of Gods as they are fearless.
-The famous encounter between Rajas (Kings) and Sadhus in Indian literature demonstrate how strong the appeal of Sadhus are, as powerful characters in the Indian collective thought.
+The famous encounter between Rajas (Kings) and Sadhus in Indian literature demonstrates how strong the appeal of Sadhus are, as powerful characters in the Indian collective thought.

 Sadhus, because they step outside of the ‘picture’ and keep questioning every core value of Hindu society they are such a cohesive force, a mirror image of the culture.
 This is probably what many pilgrims see when they look deep in the water of the Sangam in Allahabad where the three rivers joined together.